seantzyy/CUDA-Hada/README.md

 #### C Test Run for Array Size 4096x4096
 ![image](https://github.com/user-attachments/assets/25d2decc-17fa-49ce-9b7c-c1c0bbaf6ad3)

--NOTE: Only the First 10x10 Matrix of x,y, and z are printed for checking the correctness of Hazamard implementation
+-NOTE: Only the First 10x10 Matrix of x, y, and z are printed for checking the correctness of Hazamard implementation

 ## Important Files